Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Casting Time**: Action
 - **Range**: 18 *(27m)*
 - **Components**: V, S
-- **Duration**: Concentration, up to 1 minute
+- **Duration**: [Concentration](conditions.md#concentration), up to 1 minute

 Grasping plants sprout from the ground in a size 4 *(6m)* Square within range.
 For the duration, these plants turn the ground in the area into Difficult Terrain.
 They disappear when the spell ends.

-Each creature (other than you) in the area when you cast the spell must succeed on a STR Save or have the Restrained condition until the spell ends.
-A Restrained creature can take an action to make a STR (Athletics) Check against your spell save DC.
-On a success, it frees itself from the grasping plants and is no longer Restrained by them.
+Each creature (other than you) in the area when you cast the spell must succeed on a STR Save or be [Restrained](conditions.md#restrained) until the spell ends.
+A [Restrained](conditions.md#restrained) creature can take an action to make a STR (Athletics) Check against your spell save DC.
+On a success, it frees itself from the grasping plants and is no longer [Restrained](conditions.md#restrained) by them.
 - **Classes**: Druid, Ranger

 ### Expeditious Retreat